Old 97's: Career

 Old 97's have been heralded as a great live band, although they claim never to rehearse their act.
 They included five live songs as a bonus disc on Satellite Rides, and released a live double CD set recorded at historic Gruene Hall in 2005, Alive & Wired.

 Rhino Entertainment released Hit by a Train: The Best of Old 97's, an eighteen-track compilation of songs from the band's beginnings through 2001, featuring liner notes and an essay by rock critic Robert Christgau.

 Satellite Riders is a faux "tribute band"—it is actually an alias the band performs under when contractual obligations prevent them from using the Old 97's name.
-The Ranchero Brothers is the name used when only Rhett and Murray Hammond perform.
+The Ranchero Brothers is the name used when only Rhett and Murry Hammond perform.
 The recording of "Timebomb" from the live album Alive & Wired was made available for download along with other alt-country songs for the music video games Rock Band and Rock Band 2.

 Their next studio project, The Grand Theatre, was released in two volumes.
 The first, The Grand Theatre, Volume One, was released on October 12, 2010.
 The second, The Grand Theatre, Volume Two, was released on July 5, 2011.

-In 2013 the band released an EP containing two tracks with vocals by country music legend Waylon Jennings entitled Old 97's & Waylon Jennings.
+In 2013, the band released an EP containing two tracks with vocals by Waylon Jennings entitled Old 97's & Waylon Jennings.
 Rhett Miller called the previously unreleased tunes with Jennings "the band's 'holy grail.'"

-The band's tenth studio album, Most Messed Up, was released April 29, 2014, by ATO Records and was their best-selling album to date, reaching #30 on the Billboard 200.
+The band's tenth studio album, Most Messed Up, was released April 29, 2014, by ATO Records and was their best-selling album to date, reaching No. 30 on the Billboard 200.

 Their next two releases on ATO Records were Graveyard Whistling, their 11th studio album, released February 24, 2017, and Love the Holidays, an album of mostly original Christmas songs, released November 16, 2018.

 ATO Records released the band's next studio album, aptly named Twelfth, on August 21, 2020.
 The twelve tracks were produced by Vance Powell, who produced Graveyard Whistling.
 Old 97's noted that the recording sessions in Nashville started on the night of a deadly tornado outbreak and right before the COVID-19 pandemic hit.

 The band members portrayed the alien rock band Bzermikitokolok and the Knowheremen in The Guardians of the Galaxy Holiday Special, singing the original song "I Don't Know What Christmas Is (But Christmastime Is Here)" and their 2018 song "Here It Is Christmastime," the latter with Kevin Bacon singing lead.

+They were honored with a Lifetime Achievement Award at the 2025 Americana Music Honors & Awards on September 10, 2025.